amberbit/backzilla/README.markdown

         entity1:
           ...
   in such case amberbit-www entity3 would be accessed like this amberbit:www:entity3
-- -rm BACKUP_PATH - removes this backup from all stores
 - if not present, sample config files should be created
+- restore from some given date...

 We are planning to add some more entity and store types to extend backzilla options.